Mariana Seligmann

-Mariana Mirna Seligmann (born October 9, 1984) better known as Muni Seligmann is an Argentinian actress, singer, songwriter, dancer, television presenter and model.
+Mariana Seligmann (born October 9, 1984) better known as Muni Seligmann is an Argentinian actress, singer, songwriter, dancer, television presenter and model.

 Biography

 Mariana Seligmann maternal family is of German descent.

 Personal life

 From 2003 to 2004, Mariana Seligmann was in a relationship with the actor Diego Mesaglio.

 On December 14, 2017, she married in a civil ceremony with Nicolás Naymark, a businessman and on December 15, 2017, she got married in a religious ceremony with him.
-Mariana Seligmann and Nicolás Naymark announced that they were expecting their first baby.
 On March 29, 2021, she gave birth to the couple's first child, a girl, whom they called Carmela Naymark.
+On May 5, 2025, she gave birth to the couple's second child, a boy, whom they called Vicente Naymark.